Before iPods there were boomboxes. Before boomboxes, there were stereo radios. Precursors to phonographs were Victrolas.

-Nutritionally canaries appreciate fresh fruits and vegetables, everything from apples to carrots to corn the cob all of which help satisfy their desire for vegetables.
+Nutritionally Canaries appreciate fresh fruits and vegetables, everything from apples to carrots to corn on the cob all of which help satisfy their desire for vegetables.
 Greens are also very important especially if you have a Red Factor Canary.
-Kale, Romaine lettuce and endive are important to a Canaries’ diet as well.
+Kale, romaine lettuce and endive are important to a Canaries’ diet as well.

 You should keep a good Canary mix available in the dishes all the time.
-A good canary seed blend will have canary seed, perhaps some sunflower chips and flaxseed.
-Because Canaries have soft bills they cannot crack open the larger seeds that parrots (Hookbills) easily can.
+A good Canary seed blend will have canary seed, perhaps some millet, sunflower chips, and flaxseed.
+Because Canaries have softbills they cannot crack open the larger seeds that parrots (Hookbills) easily can.

 Don’t underestimate Canaries need to play with bird toys.
 Simple toys with beads and fibers they can poke their beak at will be embraced by these smart little birds.
 Small bell toys are enjoyable.

 What do you recommend as the best feeding program for Canaries?
 I have an American Singer.

 We have to admit that we are not experts on canaries even though I did raise a few many, many years ago.